lokalise/lokalise-pull-action/README.md

 ### Mandatory parameters

 - `api_token` — Lokalise API token with read/write permissions.
+  + Keep in mind that the API tokens are created on a per-user basis.
+If this contributor does not have proper access rights within a project (*Download files* permission), the downloads will fail.
 - `project_id` — Your Lokalise project ID.
-- `translations_path` — One or more paths to your translation files.
+- `translations_path` (*default: `locales`*) — One or more paths to your translation files.
 Do not provide the actual filenames here.
 For example, if your translations are stored in the `locales` folder at the project root, use `locales`.
-Defaults to `locales`.
-- `file_format` — Defines the format of your translation files, such as `json` for JSON files.
-Defaults to `json`.
+- `file_format` (*default: `json`*) — Defines the format of your translation files, such as `json` for JSON files.
 This format determines how translation files are processed and also influences the file extension used when searching for them.
-However, some specific formats, such as `json_structured`, may still be downloaded with a generic `.json` extension.
+  + Some specific formats, such as `json_structured`, may still be downloaded with a generic `.json` extension.
 If you're using such a format, make sure to set the `file_ext` parameter explicitly to match the correct extension for your files.
-- `base_lang` — Your project base language, such as `en` for English.
-Defaults to `en`.
+- `base_lang` (*default: `en`*) — Your project base language, such as `en` for English.
 - `file_ext` (*not strictly mandatory but recommended*) — One or more custom file extensions to use when searching for translation files (without leading dot, e.g. `json` or `yml`).
 By default, the extension is inferred from the `file_format` value.
 However, for certain formats (e.g. `json_structured`) or mixed bundles (e.g. iOS, which uses both `.strings` and `.stringsdict`), the downloaded files may still have a generic extension or require multiple extensions.
 In such cases, this parameter allows specifying the correct extension(s) manually to ensure proper file matching.

 ```yaml